-All the Company's business activities involve, to varying degrees, the analysis, evaluation, acceptance and management of risks or combinations of risks.
+The Company manages a variety of risks that can affect its financial performance, and its ability to meet the expectations of its customers, shareholders, regulators, and other stakeholders.
 The principal risks of the Company comprise strategic, credit, market and operational risks.
 Significant business risks are identified and a risk management action plan focusing on four main aspects, namely, Board oversight, senior management accountability, sound and well-documented risk policies and strong risk management, monitoring and control capabilities, implemented.
 The risk management policies are designed to identify and analyse the various risks, to set appropriate risk limits and controls, and to monitor the risks and adherence to limits by means of reliable information systems.
 Risk profiles, exposures and trends are regularly reported to Management and the RMC for review and appropriate action.
 The Company regularly reviews its risk management policies and systems to reflect changes in markets, products and emerging best practice.